-Figure 9-12 Credits for coordinated congestion management (Ramapo PARs): January through June, 2014 anticipated severe weather conditions exist in the New York City area, the NYISO issues a TSA and operates in a more conservative manner, by reducing transmission transfer limits, which affects PJM's ability to meet the PAR targets.
+The PJM/NYISO JOA includes a provision that allows either party to suspend M2M operations when daily congestion charges exceed \$500,000.
+On July 8, 2013, M2M congestion charges exceeded \$500,000.
+These congestion charges were the result of its inability to meet the Ramapo PAR target values during thunderstorm alerts (TSA) called by the NYISO.
+During times when actual or anticipated severe weather conditions exist in the New York City area, the NYISO issues a TSA and operates in a more conservative manner, by reducing transmission transfer limits, which affects PJM's ability to meet the PAR targets.
 On July 12, 2013, PJM requested the suspension of M2M coordination for all TSA flowgates.
-On May 2, 2014, PJM and the NYISO submitted revisions to the PJM/NYISO JOA that proposed a set of new operating requirements and settlement rules to be utilized when a TSA is in effect in New York.47 Under the new approach PJM and the NYISO are required to maintain flow on the ABC and JK lines to within a control band ordinarily set at +/- 100 MW of the real time market desired flows, or otherwise to take at least two taps every 15 minutes.
+On May 2, 2014, PJM and the NYISO submitted revisions to the PJM/NYISO JOA that proposed a set of new operating requirements and settlement rules to be utilized when a TSA is in effect in New York.
+Under the new approach, PJM and the NYISO are required to maintain flow on the ABC and JK lines to within a control band ordinarily set at +/- 100 MW of the real time market desired flows, or otherwise to attempt to direct flows by adjusting the phase angle at least twice every 15 minutes.
 PJM and MISO are required to maintain flow on the Ramapo PARs at or above the target into New York, or otherwise to take at least two taps every 15 minutes.
 Under these revised rules, PJM will not be subject to an M2M Ramapo PAR settlement obligation as long as it satisfies the operating requirements on the JK PARs.
 Additionally, PJM will not be subject to an M2M Ramapo PAR settlement obligation if the NYISO fails to satisfy the operating requirements on the ABC or Ramapo PARs.
 The NYISO will not be subject to an M2M Ramapo PAR settlement obligation as long as it satisfies the operating requirements on the ABC and Ramapo PARs.
 In short, if both RTOs follow the operating requirements for the PARs for which they are responsible, there will be no M2M Ramapo PAR settlements during a TSA.
 On June 4, 2014, FERC accepted the proposed JOA modifications with an effective date of June 11, 2014.48